neuromorphic-paris/command_line_tools/README.md

 ## applications

-The applications provided by command-line tools are c++ programs operating on Event Stream files.
+The applications provided by command-line tools are C++ programs operating on Event Stream files.

 ### dependencies